mwolfhoffman/react-jack/README.md

 It was built on `create-react-app` so any of the typical CRA commands should work.

-I have also begun experimenting with Docker and some DevOps tools (Jenkins and Netlify) and am using this application as a testing ground.
+I have also begun experimenting with Docker and some DevOps tools (Github Actions and Netlify) and am using this application as a testing ground.

+This application is hosted at [here](https://upbeat-tesla-55cde2.netlify.app/).

 ## To Run Locally: